top of page

 The Bach grew and thrived until 2019, when my son Silas died suddenly, of a massive epileptic seizure.
 I sold everything, and Patrice and I moved to France for the year with Miranda and Matisse.

 I guess all this sounds a little chaotic and weird, unless you come from a family as unusual as mine.
-Because here I am now in Auckland, working on two books and a TV show, with two kids and three step-children, dual US/New Zealand passports, and a household that speaks a mashup of English and French, and I think about that six month-old baby in the back of the car at the Hooker’s Ball, and I realise…it couldn’t have turned out any other way.
+Because here I am now in Auckland, with a new book and a TV show, two kids and three step-children, dual US/New Zealand passports, and a household that speaks a mashup of English and French, and I think about that six month-old baby in the back of the car at the Hooker’s Ball, and I realize…it couldn’t have turned out any other way.

 poster_multilayer.jpg